 Timberlake is a somewhat small town located in the state of North Carolina.
 With a population of 11,500 people and two constituent neighborhoods, Timberlake is the 79th largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Timberlake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Timberlake is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Timberlake who work in office and administrative support (17.44%), sales jobs (10.57%), and healthcare (6.32%).
+Timberlake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Timberlake is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Timberlake who work in healthcare (10.91%), office and administrative support (10.90%), and management occupations (9.83%).

-Timberlake is a somewhat ethnically-diverse town.
+Timberlake is a very ethnically-diverse town.
 The people who call Timberlake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Timberlake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Timberlake include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Timberlake include English, Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Timberlake is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.